ScalablyTyped/Distribution/p/pulumi__pulumi/readme.md

 ```
 /**
+ * Asset represents a single blob of text or data that is managed as a first class entity.
+ */
+/**
  * Config is a bag of related configuration state.
 Each bag contains any number of configuration variables, indexed by
  * simple keys, and each has a name that uniquely identifies it; two bags with different names do not share values for
  * variables that otherwise share the same key.
 For example, a bag whose name is `pulumi:foo`, with keys `a`, `b`,